Caltrans Video Highlights Kern County’s Clean California Local Grant Award to Beautify the Mojave East Park

 KERN COUNTY — Caltrans recently awarded a $3 million Clean California grant to Kern County for the beautification and enhancement of the Mojave East Park.
 The award is funded by Governor Gavin Newsom’s $1.1 billion Clean California initiative, a multiyear clean-up effort led by Caltrans to remove trash, create thousands of jobs and engage communities to transform public spaces.

-, the Kern County landscape architect who drafted the improvements discusses the project with community members from Mojave.
+In this Caltrans video, the Kern County landscape architect who drafted the improvements discusses the project with community members from Mojave.

 The Mojave East Park enhancements will include: